fioprotocol/fio-devhub/_docs/integration-guide/wallet-benefits.md

 #### Integration Grants

 Integration grants are available to wallets that meet Foundation established minimum criteria.
 Grants range from $10,000 value to $500,000 value depending on the user base of the application and in the sole discretion of the Foundation for Interwallet Operability.
-In addition, the Foundation will sponsor a certain number of free FIO Addresses for your users and you'll receive approximately $1 in token income directly from the blockchain for each as described below.
+In addition, the Foundation will sponsor a certain number of free FIO Crypto Handles (aka FIO Addresses) for your users and you'll receive approximately $1 in token income directly from the blockchain for each as described below.

 To apply for an Integration Grant and obtain more information [use this brief form](https://docs.google.com/forms/d/e/1FAIpQLScU4efavwLErmJyRb1T_w9CGGLEqip2kVp1JSH-pfV7WDF--A/viewform?usp=sf_link){:rel="nofollow noopener noreferrer" target="_blank"}.

 #### User Bounties

-Wallets that complete integration of FIO Address registration and include the ability to send and receive with FIO Addresses currently earn FIO Tokens roughly equal to $1 for each user that registers a FIO Address.
-And for grant qualified wallets, the Foundation for Interwallet Operability will sponsor a certain number of free FIO Addresses for your wallet's users.
-You still earn the TPID fee even on those FIO Addresses paid for by the Foundation.
+Wallets that complete integration of FIO Crypto Handle registration and include the ability to send and receive with FIO Crypto Handles currently earn FIO Tokens roughly equal to $1 for each user that registers a FIO Crypto Handle.
+And for grant qualified wallets, the Foundation for Interwallet Operability will sponsor a certain number of free FIO Crypto Handles for your wallet's users.
+You still earn the TPID fee even on those FIO Crypto Handles paid for by the Foundation.

 In addition, if your wallet enables FIO Domain registration, you currently would obtain roughly $20 in FIO Tokens directly from the blockchain for user registrations fo custom FIO Domains.

 #### Technology Provider ID (TPID) Fees

-10% of all FIO token fees from FIO Addresses and Domains registered inside of a wallet or exchange are credited to the wallet or exchange through their TPID.
+10% of all FIO token fees from FIO Crypto Handles and Domains registered inside of a wallet or exchange are credited to the wallet or exchange through their TPID.

 #### FIO Staking integration reward